stat-fans/Financial-Econometrics/README.md

 # Financial-Econometrics
-Slides and homework for Financial Econometrics
 Draft of my textbook: Financial Econometrics

+Slides and homework for my course: Financial Econometrics